nancy43/nancy43/README.md

 # 💫 About Me:
 Hello, I'm Nancy Sharma! 👋<br>Welcome to my GitHub profile!
 I'm a Toronto-based software developer with a strong focus on front-end technologies.
-With nearly 5 years of experience, I specialize in creating responsive, user-friendly websites using Vue.js, Angular, and modern web technologies like HTML, CSS, and JavaScript.<br><br>I'm passionate about learning and applying the latest best practices in web development to enhance user interaction and design. <br><br>Feel free to explore my profile, and I'm always open to feedback or opportunities to collaborate on interesting projects!
+With nearly 5 years of experience, I specialize in creating responsive, user-friendly websites using Vue.js, React, and modern web technologies like HTML, CSS, and JavaScript.<br><br>I'm passionate about learning and applying the latest best practices in web development to enhance user interaction and design. <br><br>Feel free to explore my profile, and I'm always open to feedback or opportunities to collaborate on interesting projects!

 ## 🌐 Socials: